Photos of NSF researchers

 Solicitation 24-573

-View Track-2 Webinar 2022/2023 Competition
+View the Track-2 Webinar for the 2024/2025 Competition

 Full proposals due April 22, 2024, and second Tuesday in April annually thereafter

-EPSCoR RII Track-4: EPSCoR Research Fellows provides awards to build research capacity in institutions and transform the career trajectories of investigators and further develop their individual research potential through collaborations with investigators from the nation's premier private, governmental, or academic research centers.
+EPSCoR RII: EPSCoR Research Fellows provides awards to build research capacity in institutions and transform the career trajectories of investigators and further develop their individual research potential through collaborations with investigators from the nation's premier private, governmental, or academic research centers.
 The fellowship provides opportunities to establish strong collaborations through extended or periodic collaborative visits to a selected host site.
 There are two sub-tracks:

 • RII Track-4: NSF - provides up to $300k